Washington National Cathedral: Bells

 The carillon has 53 bells ranging from 17 lb to 24000 lb and was manufactured by John Taylor & Co of Loughborough, England in 1963.
 The bells are hung dead, meaning rigidly fixed, and are struck on the inside by hammers activated from the keyboard.

+Contemporary music

+In 2016, under the leadership of then-Associate for Worship and Music, the Rev. Dr. Andrew K. Barnett, the Cathedral transformed its 9:00am Sunday Eucharist into a BAS Communion Service with both contemporary language and music.
+This meant regular collaborations with Barnett's Theodicy Jazz Collective.
+Following Barnett's departure in 2019 (to All Saints, Atlanta), GRAMMY-Award nominee Daryl L.A.
+Hunt joined the Cathedral as Associate Director of Music for Contemporary Worship where he expanded the Cathedral Band and focused the Cathedral's contemporary music offerings towards African American spirituals and contemporary ensemble music.
+Since March 2020, the Cathedral's Principal Sunday Eucharist at 11:15am has included a blend of contemporary and traditional music with contributions from Michele Fowlin, Associate Director of Music for Contemporary Worship.

 Burials

 Several notable American citizens are buried in Washington National Cathedral and its columbarium: